 - Reporting tied to business outcomes, not just rankings

-What is new in 2026: AI search changes the math
+What is new in 2026: AI search changed the math

 If your prospective agency is still pricing the same way they did in 2023, walk away.
-Google AI Overviews, ChatGPT search, and Perplexity now influence somewhere between 18 percent and 30 percent of legal intent queries depending on practice area.
-Agencies that have not updated their methodology to include Generative Engine Optimization (GEO) are leaving rankings on the table.
-And your money on theirs.
+Google AI Overviews, ChatGPT search, and Perplexity now influence somewhere between 18 and 30 percent of legal intent queries depending on practice area.
+Agencies that have not updated their methodology to include Generative Engine Optimization (GEO) are leaving rankings on the table for you to lose to firms that did.

 Real GEO work involves four things that did not exist as line items three years ago: structured data designed to be parsed by LLMs, citation friendly content formats, presence in datasets the major models train on, and monthly monitoring of AI generated answers for your firm name.
 If none of this is in your proposal, ask why.
 Read our deeper guide on how to rank law firms in ChatGPT and Perplexity for the full framework.